ManCaveMade/QuarkOne-Bootloader/README.md

 The burn performance of esptool seems to be quite low (I'm not sure if this is normal).
 However, I have tested the Quark One up to 921600 baud and the speed is certainly better than at 115200.
 You can set this in the Arduino IDE.
 I suspect that there is a timeout happening in the LUFA USB CDC framework which is impairing performance but for now at least it works!

-#### Xmegaduino
+#### xmega-arduino (Xmegaduino)

-The XMEGA microcontroller on the Quark One should be compatible with the Xmegaduino project.
+The XMEGA microcontroller on the Quark One should be compatible with the xmega-arduino project.
 Work is in progress to update and create the relevant board files to facilitate this process.

-See my forked repository for work so far: https://github.com/ManCaveMade/Xmegaduino
+See my forked repository for work so far: https://github.com/ManCaveMade/xmega-arduino

 ### USB Drivers